National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 How long does it take to visit all the UNESCO painted monasteries?

-A complete circuit of the 5 main monasteries (Voronet, Sucevita, Moldovita, Humor, Arbore) can be done in 2 days by car, starting from Suceava or Gura Humorului.
+A complete tour of the 5 main monasteries (Voronet, Sucevita, Moldovita, Humor, Arbore) can be done in 2 days by car, starting from Suceava or Gura Humorului.
 We recommend 3 days to enjoy each monastery without rushing, explore the surroundings, and stop at traditional guesthouses.

 Which is the most beautiful monastery in Bucovina?

-Voronet is considered the most spectacular due to its famous blue and the Last Judgment.
+Voronet is considered the most spectacular due to the famous blue and the Last Judgment.
 Sucevita impresses with its scale and fortress, while Moldovita with its narrative and natural setting.
 Each has a unique charm — we recommend visiting them all.

 Where can I find traditional accommodation in Bucovina?

 Gura Humorului and Vama are the most popular bases, with traditional guesthouses offering meals with local products (prices: 150–300 lei/night).
 The areas around Sucevita, Moldovita, and Vatra Dornei also have excellent accommodation.
-Look for guesthouses with ratings above 4.5 on Google Maps.
+Look for guesthouses with ratings over 4.5 on Google Maps.

 Can I see the New Year traditions in Bucovina?